kgsws/kgdoom/manual/readme.md

   - Used for example for light effects.
 - textureScroll
   - This is used to add texture scroll effect to lines.
+- texture
+  - Wall textures are internaly converted into 2D array instead of being kept in original column/post format.
+  - This means that one of avalable palette color had to be chosen as transparent.
+This is color at index 0.
+  - Loading routine will atempt to remap all used colors 0 to other palette color with exactly same RGB values.
+    - Which is color 247 in original Doom palette.
+    - If no matching color is found, index 0 won't get remapped and stay transparent for masked textures.
+  - In Hexen map format you can use wall textures on flats and flat textures on walls.
 - material
   - Every texture can have specific material ID for extra effects.
   - Material is identified by integer from 0 to 255.
 0 is default material.